Medicine Wheel Training

 The Medicine Wheel is a shamanic map used cross culturally in many different ways with as many different interpretations.

-Join us for Outdoor Medicine Wheel Squamish 2022/23
+Join us for Medicine Wheel Immersion at Camp Fircom 2023/24

-Nestled in the forest of Legacy Park, and along the banks of the Mamquam River, we will gather for this 4-part initiation.
-Lead by facilitator, Rochelle Quarry, come and strengthen your connection to Self, Spirit and to the Earth.
+On Gambier Island, surrounded by the Salish Sea, we will gather for this 4-part initiation.
+Lead by SYI Founder, Dr. Christine Selda and School Director, Rochelle Quarry, come and strengthen your connection to Self, Spirit and to the Earth.
 Build a mesa, a portable altar, receive rites from the lineage of Mountain Shamanism, become part of a community of earth keepers.
 Learn to access the healer, warrior, leader, and visionary archetypes within you.

-Book an appointment to answer any questions you may have
+Book an appointment to answer any questions you may have.
+Registration opens February 15th!

 Mountain Shamanism is an intimate relationship with the land founded upon direct experience.
 When we are able to listen to and commune with the wise energies and spirits of the mountains and the nustas, we can live in a way that is nature-informed.
 This loving exchange is strengthened when we journey to the mountains and the waters and make ceke lines with our feet, through offerings, and when we invoke the natural forces in healing and ceremony.

 Your connection to the land will grow stronger as you build your heart mesa.
 The sacred stones that you acquire carry teachings from the waters and mountains and have just as much chosen you, as you have them.
 Once activated, your kuyas begin to inform you of your power and the guidance that is available to you.